mbuesch/timeslicers/README.md

 ## ESP-IDF implementation details

 On `hal-espidf` each task runs as a `std::thread` that is pinned to the specified CPU core.
-The threads wait for a trigger signal from a periodic ESP timer.
-On triggering, the trait methods are executed, if the time slice is due.
+The threads wait for a trigger signal from a periodic high priority ESP timer task.

 ## Memory safety